Uinseann MacEoin

-Uinseann MacEoin (4 July 1920 – 21 December 2007) was an Irish architect, journalist, republican campaigner and historian.
+Uinseann Ó Rathaille MacEoin (4 July 1920 – 21 December 2007) was an Irish architect, journalist, republican campaigner and historian.
 Born into an Irish republican family, MacEoin became involved with the Irish Republican Army during World War II and was interned alongside other republicans by the Irish government, who feared the IRA would draw Ireland into the war.
 In the decades after his internment, MacEoin would emerge as an influential architect who became involved with the preservation of historic sections of Dublin's inner city.
 Additionally, MacEoin remained interested in republicanism and would publish a number of books covering the history of Irish republicanism.
 As part of his research for these books, MacEoin would conduct oral interviews with other Irish republicans and record them; these recordings now serve as the core of a massive oral history collection held by the Irish Defence Forces.

 Early life and family

 Uinseann Ó Rathaille MacEoin was born Vincent O'Rahilly McGuone in Pomeroy, County Tyrone on 4 July 1920.
 His parents were Catherine (née Fox) and Malachy McGuone.
 His father owned the Central Hotel in Pomeroy and was a wine and spirit merchant.
 He had 3 siblings.
 Both of his parents were nationalists, and named all their children after leaders of the Easter Rising in 1916.
 Under the first Dáil in 1918, Malachy McGuone was appointed a judge.
 This resulted in him being interned the prison ship Argenta on Larne Lough from 1922 to 1923.
 The family moved to Dublin after his release.
 Malachy died in 1933, which led to his wife running a workingmen's café in East Essex Street.
 The family later lived on Marlborough Road, Donnybrook.

 He married Margaret Russell in 1956 in Navan, County Meath.
-They had a daughter and 2 sons.
+They had a daughter and two sons.
 He died in a nursing home in Shankill, County Dublin on 21 December 2007.
 His estate at the time of his death was valued at over €3 million.
 His son, Nuada, took over his father's architectural practice.